Rules of Residency

 The Welcome House Rules of Residency are explained below.

 Please download a copy of the Rules of Residency for your reference.

 Rule 1: AA/NA Attendance and Sponsorship

-Residents MUST obtain a sponsor as a requirement of the Welcome House program.
-Only Level III program residents are eligible to provide temporary sponsorship, unless otherwise approved by management.
+Residents MUST obtain an out of house sponsor as a requirement of the Welcome House program.

 Once a resident has attended ninety (90) meetings AND obtained a sponsor, the minimum attendance REQUIREMENT is four (4) meetings per week and at least two (2) must be Welcome House meetings (this includes Welcome House University classes or sessions).

 For ALL court ordered residents, ALL Welcome House AA/NA meetings are MANDATORY while under court order.

 While on pass, residents are EXPECTED to attend outside meetings and should consult with the office for assistance with meeting locations.
 For more information on local meetings visit kc-aa.org or kansascityna.org.

 New residents are REQUIRED to attend the following Welcome House University classes within their first thirty (30) days of residency: